-Hart’s influence on the program has resulted in four wins over Power 5 conference schools, three appearances in the ASUN Conference Tournament semifinals, the school’s first-ever trip to the ASUN Tournament final and three CollegeInsider.com Postseason Tournament berths.
+Hart’s influence on the program has resulted in four wins over Power 5 conference schools, three appearances in the ASUN Conference Tournament semifinals, the school’s first-ever trip to the ASUN Tournament final and four CollegeInsider.com Postseason Tournament berths.

 Hart has also played an instrumental role in helping Upstate secure two ASUN Freshmen of the Year and two ASUN Player of the Year award winners.
 In addition, Ty Greene was tabbed the 2015 Lou Henson National Mid-Major Player of the Year Award winner after ranking 11th in the NCAA in scoring, 18th in steals and 23rd in three-pointers per game.

 During the 2011-12 campaign, Hart assisted the Spartans to the best turn-around in the NCAA at the Division I level, helping Upstate go from five wins in 2010-11 to 21 in the following season.

 Prior to his arrival in Spartanburg, Hart served as an assistant basketball coach at Vincennes University during the 2009-10 season.
 The Evansville, Ind., native assisted in all facets of the program, including recruiting, strength and conditioning, practices, scouting and game preparations.
 He also coordinated team travel and served as the team’s academic monitor.

 Vincennes registered 22 wins in 2009-10 and the team was the NJCAA District III Runner-Up.
 Three players signed Division I scholarships, while one other player signed with a Division II institution.